-Tools for online engagement
+Tools for online engagement and blended learning

 - Location Zoom

 - Cost £39

 To book onto this session, please click the Request Invoice (if you are an organisation) or PayPal (if you are an individual).
 To request an invoice for larger bookings, please drop me a line.

 Please remember to add the name, organisation and email address of the delegates so that the joining instructions can be forwarded.
 Please also add any discount codes you wish to apply to this booking.

 [Please note that you can pay by credit card via the PayPal button.
 Simply choose the PayPal option, then select the grey ‘Check Out’ option in the shopping cart.]

 The pandemic has not caused a revolution in technology-enhanced learning.
 It has, however, changed voluntary use to compulsory.
 Tech-nuts, like me, are in pedagogy paradise right now, but I know that’s not the case for everyone.

 Just one of the many challenges to overcome with online learning is to sift through the very many options available to find those with real pedagogy pedigree – tools that are effective in engaging learners and changing what they are able to do next.
 The technology we choose to assimilate into our teaching practice should enable us to be better, not simply cope with the challenge of online learning.
 In this session, then, we will explore what enables us to move forward.